Nottingham Electoral Register

 You will need to make an appointment by phoning 0115 876 4111.

 It is an offence to make copies of the Electoral Register, other than by handwritten notes.
 It is an offence to use any handwritten notes for marketing purposes.

 The Electoral Register is not available online, and details cannot be confirmed over the phone.
-It can only be viewed in person.
+It can only be viewed in person by prior appointment.

 View Historic Registers

 Copies of registers which are more than 10 years old can be obtained from The County Records Office (Nottinghamshire Archives) for research purposes that meet the following conditions with any processing of personal data:

 - that the data are not processed to support measures or decisions for particular individuals

 - that the data are not processed in such a way that substantial damage or substantial distress is, or is likely to be, caused by any data subject